 California Legislation Online

 The California Legislature Portal website has links to websites for both the Senate and Assembly, as well as other state government web pages related to legislation.
 It's at:

-It also has a Bill Search feature on the right you can use to search by bill number, bill author, or topical keyword to find legislation.
+It has a Bill Search feature on the right you can use to search by bill number, bill author, or topical keyword to find legislation.

 You can search in the current legislative session or previous sessions back to 1993-94.

 When you do a search and call up the listing for a particular bill, you'll see links to the status of the bill, its history, the original and different amended versions of the bill, analyses of the legislation and committee votes on the bill.